 - Suspension is a separation that shall not exceed three academic terms per suspension for any singular offense or situation.
 While a student is suspended, he or she is not eligible for admission or re-admission at any of the community colleges within CCCS.
-Once the suspension is lifted the student is eligible for admission or re-admission.
+Once the suspension is lifted at any of the community colleges within CCCS, the student may be eligible for admission or re-admission.

 Examples of suspension include, but are not limited to the following: the college, a department or program, a class, residence hall, use of a college facility or an activity.

 Students may be suspended from one class period by the responsible faculty member or adjunct instructor.
 Longer suspensions can only be implemented by the CSSO or designee in accordance with this procedure.